BryanH/Jobs_Applier_AI_Agent/README.md

 - If you encounter any issues, you can open an issue on [GitHub](https://github.com/feder-cr/Auto_Jobs_Applier_AIHawk/issues).
   Please add valuable details to the subject and to the description.
 If you need a new feature then please reflect this.
   I'll be more than happy to assist you!

-- Note for Contributors: If you would like to submit a Pull Request (PR), please target the `release` branch instead of `main`.
-The `release` branch is used for testing new code changes and will be periodically merged into `main` after validation.
-This approach ensures that only tested features are included in the main branch.
+- For Contributors, Pull Requests are always welcome!

 ## Conclusion